Is Coconut Milk Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women drink coconut milk?

 Yes, pregnant women can safely drink coconut milk.
-It's a nutritious dairy free alternative that provides healthy fats, iron, and electrolytes.
-The vast majority of coconut milk products (88%) receive an A grade for pregnancy safety.
-Stick to plain, unsweetened varieties from reputable brands for the best choice.
+It's a nutritious dairy free alternative that provides healthy medium chain triglycerides (MCTs), iron, and electrolytes.
+Commercial coconut milk is pasteurized and shelf stable, making it safe from foodborne pathogens.
+Most brands receive high safety grades, with 276 out of 316 products tested earning an A grade for pregnancy safety.

 What are the risks of coconut milk during pregnancy?